Rinku Singh (cricketer)

-Rinku Khanchand Singh (born 12 October 1997) is an Indian International cricketer.
-He is a left-handed middle order batter and occasional off spin bowler, who made his international debut for India against Ireland in August 2023.
-Singh plays for Uttar Pradesh in domestic cricket and for Kolkata Knight Riders in the Indian Premier League.
+Rinku Khanchand Singh (born 12 October 1997) is an Indian cricketer, who plays for the India national cricket team.
+He is a left-handed middle order batter and an occasional right-arm off break bowler.
+He was a member of the Indian team that won the 2026 T20 World Cup, 2025 Asia Cup, and the gold medal at the 2022 Asian Games.
+He represents Uttar Pradesh in domestic cricket and Kolkata Knight Riders in the Indian Premier League.

-Early life
+Early and personal life

-Rinku Singh is the third of five siblings, and was born into a poor family.
-His father, Khanchandra Singh, worked in an LPG distribution company.
-During his early years, Singh lived in a two-room quarter inside a gas cylinder warehouse in Aligarh, Uttar Pradesh.
-This accommodation was provided by his father's employers.
+Rinku Singh was born on 12 October 1997 in Aligarh, Uttar Pradesh.
+He is the third of five siblings.
+His father, Khanchand Singh, worked in a gas cylinder distribution company, and during his early years, the family lived in a two-bed room accommodation provided by his father's employer.

+On 8 June 2025, Singh got engaged to politician Priya Saroj in Lucknow.
+In the same month, he was appointed as an officer in the state education department under the sports quota.